 The Church of the Nazarene was born at the end of that "Great Century."
 Did that timing have anything to do with the missionary ethos of the Church of the Nazarene and its zeal to fulfill the Great Commission?
 I think it does.
 I think it's more than a coincidence that a denomination born in that era of tremendous Protestant missionary expansion is today one of the largest missionary-sending denominations.

-At the time of that 1908 union the big name for Nazarene missions was already on the field.
+At the time of that 1908 union, one of the most widely-known names in early Nazarene missions was already on a foreign mission field.
 The previous year, 1907, Harmon Schmelzenbach had left what would become Southern Nazarene University to go to Africa.
 There he would remain -- without a furlough -- until he came home to speak to the 1928 General Assembly.
 After the assembly, though he was in frail health, he insisted on returning to Africa.
-There, he died the following year. [ Schmelzenbach biography ]
+There, he died the following year. [ more on Schmelzenbach ]

 In 1908 H.F.
-Reynolds (from the Association of Pentecostal Churches of America in the East) emerged as the denomination's missionary outreach administrator.
+Reynolds (from the Association of Pentecostal Churches of America located in the eastern USA) emerged as the denomination's missionary outreach administrator.
 He took on the task of integrating the work of the three groups into one movement.
 H.F.
 Reynolds also became one of the General Superintendents.
-Though his filling of those dual roles was a heavy workload, the passion for world evangelism which Reynolds brought to his position as General Superintendent may have been what assured that world missions in the Church of the Nazarene did not become a neglected stepchild relegated to a corner.
+Though his filling of those dual roles was a heavy workload, the passion for world evangelism that Reynolds brought to his position as General Superintendent may have been what assured that world missions in the Church of the Nazarene did not become a stepchild relegated to a corner.

 In 1913-14 H.F.
-Reynolds made an around the world trip.
-For an entire year he was away from the U.S., visiting every Nazarene mission field.
+Reynolds made an around-the-world trip.
+For an entire year, he was away from the U.S., visiting every Nazarene mission field.
 That trip set a precedent.
-Thus, today we would think it strange if Nazarene General Superintendents were not going on overseas trips to visit mission fields.
+Thus, today we would think it strange if Nazarene General Superintendents were not going on overseas trips to visit mission fields and ordain ministers.

 Susan Fitkin also came from that group in the Northeast.
-Early in life she felt a call to missions.
+Early in life, she felt a call to missions service.
 She assumed the Lord wanted her overseas and applied to a mission board.
 They turned her down for health reasons.
-She didn't become bitter, but turned her energy instead to being a missions proponent, promoter and mobilizer.
+She didn't become bitter but turned her energy instead to being a missions proponent, promoter, and mobilizer.
 In 1899 Susan Fitkin organized the Women's Foreign Missionary Auxiliary for the group of holiness churches in the Northeast.
-When the Church of the Nazarene in 1915 got around to officially organizing an auxiliary to promote missions and raise financial and prayer support, they turned to Susan Fitkin to lead it.
+In 1915, when the Church of the Nazarene got around to officially organizing an auxiliary to promote missions and raise financial and prayer support, they turned to Susan Fitkin to lead it.
 She led that organization for the next three decades.
 That organization's presidency has never been a paid position.
 In fact, Susan Fitkin used a lot of her personal money for travel and even to fund missions projects overseas.

 In 1923 the denomination moved to a centralized budget system (called General Budget for decades and now the World Evangelism Fund).
-Using one cooperative fund signaled an end to some administrative chaos and endless fund raising appeals to local churches from a variety of competing "general boards."
+Using one cooperative fund signaled an end to some administrative chaos and endless fund-raising appeals to local churches by numerous "general boards."
 That was a significant move that would keep the denomination stabilized and on track through the Great Depression.

 Through those Great Depression years, the world missions administrative leader (as distinct from the promotion and publicity role of what is now the NMI) was J. G. Morrison.
 During those lean financial times, he repeatedly begged Nazarenes: "Can't you do just a little bit more?"

 Early on, Nazarenes fell in love with great slogans and challenging goals.
-During the war-torn 1940s, C. Warren Jones popularized the reach toward "a million for missions:" the giving of a million dollars for missions in one year.
+During the war-torn 1940s, Nazarene world missions director C. Warren Jones popularized the reach toward "a million for missions:" the giving of a million dollars for missions in one year.

 The end of World War II signaled some dramatic new things for Nazarene missions.
 The General Assembly heard its first "native" speaker.
-The year was 1948; the city was St. Louis; and the speaker was Alfredo Del Rosso, itinerant holiness evangelist from Italy. [ more info ] Del Rosso's presence was dramatic in that it signaled a giant step forward in a process in which Nazarene church leaders in other countries would eventually be recognized as equal partners. [ Missionary stories from Italy ]
+The year was 1948.
+The city was St. Louis, and the speaker was Alfredo Del Rosso, itinerant holiness evangelist from Italy. [ more on Del Rosso ] Del Rosso's presence was dramatic in that it signaled a giant step forward in a process in which Nazarene church leaders in all countries would eventually be recognized as equal partners in denominational affairs. [ Missionary stories from Italy ]

 During World War II some Nazarene missionaries were imprisoned by the Japanese in China.
-One of those prisoners, Mary Scott, came home after the war to become General NMI secretary (this was the paid position which Nina Gunter now fills as "general director").
+One of those prisoners, Mary Scott, came home after her release at the end of the war to become the head of what is now Nazarene Missions International.

-In the U.S. a saturation church-planting mentality took early Nazarenes into county after county.
-In fact, today there are Nazarene churches in more than 80% of the U.S. counties, a far greater penetration that many denominations several times our size.
+In the U.S., a saturation church-planting mentality took early Nazarenes into county after county.
+In fact, today there are Nazarene churches in more than 80% of the U.S. counties, a far greater penetration than many denominations several times our size.
 Overseas, that same drive has taken us to country after country.
-That movement into new areas accelerated through the 60's, 70's and 80's and exploded in the 1990's.
+That movement into new areas accelerated through the 60s, 70s and 80s and exploded in the 1990s.
 By the 2001 Nazarene General Assembly, the denomination was working in 138 countries or world areas.
-We say "world area" because we count places like the Caribbean islands of Martinique and Puerto Rico as separate from France and from the U.S. even though they are not separate countries.
+We say "world area" because we count places like the Caribbean islands of Martinique and Puerto Rico as separate from France and from the U.S., even though they are not separate countries.

-By the 1970's, the internationalization of church government began taking on clear outlines.
-That process had its beginning, however, more than a half a century prior to that.
-Back in the 1920's the decision was made that General Superintendents would preside at all district assemblies.
-The people who made that decision may not have realized what the outcome would eventually look like, but with that decision they put all districts worldwide on the same footing.
+By the 1970s, the internationalization of church government began taking on clear outlines.
+That process had its beginning, however, more than a half century prior to that.
+Back in the 1920s the decision was made that General Superintendents would preside at all district assemblies.
+The people who made that decision may not have realized what the outcome would eventually look like, but with that decision, they put all districts worldwide on the same footing.
 In a time when colonial powers ruled the world, this decision was one in the opposite direction.

-Under Dr. Jerald Johnson's leadership in the 1970's, the denomination adopted a four-step process by which districts could become "regular" (the designation given to districts in the U.S.).
-The first missions area district to achieve this label was in Guatemala.
-Japan probably should have been the first.
-They had applied to become a regular district in the 1930's, but the denomination's General Board was caught off guard then.
+Under Jerald Johnson's leadership in the 1970s, the denomination adopted a four-step process by which districts could have the same status as districts in the U.S., Canada, and Great Britain.
+The first district outside of those three countries to achieve this status was in Guatemala.
+The Japan district probably should have been the first.
+They had applied to become a regular district in the 1930s, but the denomination's General Board was caught off guard then.
 They did not know what to do with a "mission field" district that wanted to send delegates to the General Assembly.

-The development of Regional Offices in the 1980's has shifted a great deal of decision making from our headquarters in Kansas City to offices in places like Argentina, Guatemala, the Philippines, and South Africa.
-Such decentralization has enabled us to administratively deal with the rapid pace of entering new countries (and probably has even fostered that). [ map of Nazarene world regions ]
+The development of Regional Offices in the 1980s has shifted a great deal of decision-making from our Global Ministry Center in Kansas City (USA) to offices in places like Argentina, Panama, Singapore, Germany, and South Africa.
+Such decentralization has enabled us to administratively deal with the rapid pace of entering new countries (and probably has even fostered that).

-The Church of the Nazarene today has congregations in more than 140 countries.
-We have worked hard to keep from creating financial dependencies and that hasn't been easy.
+The Church of the Nazarene today has congregations in more than 160 countries.
+Two-thirds of the Church of the Nazarene members now live outside the U.S.A./Canada region.
+We have worked hard to keep from creating financial dependencies, and that hasn't always been easy.

 Generally, funding from our World Evangelism Fund is directed toward start-ups and one-time projects.
-In the last twenty-five years we have moved completely away from subsidizing pastors' salaries on mission fields.
+In the last few decades, we have moved completely away from subsidizing pastors' salaries on mission fields.
 We may help a church with land purchase.
 We do help with building construction.
 In countries where there has been some kind of pastoral pension program established, we may help with matching funds.
 We may provide pastoral training programs at extremely low cost.
 We may help with travel costs to conferences of various kinds.
 We may help with medical emergencies.
 We may help with evangelistic campaigns such as JESUS film showings.
-Most of these things, as you can see, are one-time, grant-like expenditures rather than regular, ongoing subsidies.
+As you can see, most of these things are one-time, grant-like expenditures rather than regular, ongoing subsidies.

-We do insist that all local Nazarene churches everywhere contribute to our global World Evangelism Fund.
-This is set at about 5.5% of their total local church income and is the same percentage world-wide.
-In some countries that doesn't amount to very much money in terms of U.S. dollars, but it does help get their eyes off of local survival and on to the global harvest field to which God is calling all of us.
+We insist that all local Nazarene churches everywhere contribute to our global World Evangelism Fund.
+This is set at about 5.5% of their total local church income and is the same percentage worldwide.
+In some countries, that doesn't amount to very much money in terms of U.S. dollars, but it does broaden their focus from local outreach to include the global harvest field to which God is calling all of us.

 We have tried to find ways to give people an incentive to fund their own programs locally.
 One of those is by treating them as equal partners and giving them a voice and opportunities for service in our governmental structure.
-We have set up 4 stages or levels through which districts (groupings of churches) pass as they move toward full self-support.
-At each level there is increased authority and voice in the international structure.
+We set up four stages or levels through which districts (groupings of churches) pass as they move toward full self-support.
+At each level or phrase, districts get increased authority and voice in the international structure.

-We have also developed a multi-national missionary force.
-Some of the best motivators in terms of developing local incentive have been four or five missionary couples Argentina now serving in several countries of the world.
+We have also developed a multi-national missionary force that has people from more than fifty countries.
+Some of the best motivators in terms of fostering local incentive have been people going from countries worldwide to serve as Nazarene global missionaries.

 Another thing that has been helpful to us has been the de-centralizing of our organization.
-Almost all funding decisions, missionary deployment and other similar decisions are now made in regional offices -- located in the Philippines, Guatemala, Ecuador, the Caribbean, Switzerland and South Africa -- rather than in our home office in the U.S. I think this also keeps people from focusing on the U.S. as the source of their help.
+Almost all funding, missionary deployment, and other similar decisions are now made in regional offices.
+I think this also keeps people from looking to the USA as a principal source of financial support.